 cold, too wet, get saddle sore, suffer an aching back, experience lorries

-CB250 back in the seventies!
-Great in the summer but switched to van
+SyQuest drives on a 400F in the eighties).
+Great in the summer but switched

 In London particularly, there is also the option to do cycling courier

 jobs, but many find the exhaust fumes difficult, so it is wise to wear